What next for the Ivanhoe Sports Precinct?

 The Ivanhoe Sports Precinct Masterplan will guide sports and recreation facility development, unstructured use for play, events and passive recreation by providing a schedule of works and priorities over the next 10 years.

-A draft Ivanhoe Sports Precinct Plan Issues and Option Summary Report is now complete and includes the preferred option below.
+A draft Ivanhoe Sports Precinct Plan Issues and Option Summary Report presented option one as the preferred, for community consultation in 2021.

 Option one delivers:

-- Improved and diverse open space at Ivanhoe Park in line with the objectives of the Banyule Public Open Space Plan 2016-2031.
+- Improved and diverse open space and support amenities in line with the objectives of the Banyule Public Open Space Plan 2016-2031.

 What we have done